Yes, you can host Django for free — and in some cases for several months without spending a cent.

 1. Hetzner Cloud + Appliku — Best Free Start¶

-The best free option for running a real Django project: Hetzner gives new accounts €20 in free credits, and Appliku offers a 14-day free trial.
-Combined, you get a fully production-ready Django deployment for roughly 5 months at zero cost.
+The best free option for running a real Django project: Hetzner gives new accounts €20 in free credits, and Appliku has a Free plan ($0, no credit card).
+Combined, you get a production-ready Django deployment on a server you own, for the cost of the server alone while your Hetzner credits last.

 - Appliku handles HTTPS, auto-deploys from GitHub/GitLab, environment variables, Celery workers, databases — no server config needed